campusappcn/rog/README.md

 # Random object generator
-Rog is an object generator mainly used in android test.
+Rog is an object generator designed for android test.
 It can create objects and set random values to their fields.

 ## 中文设计文档
 [Android随机对象生成器的设计与实现](http://sixwolf.net/blog/2016/04/08/Android%E9%9A%8F%E6%9C%BA%E5%AF%B9%E8%B1%A1%E7%94%9F%E6%88%90%E5%99%A8%E7%9A%84%E8%AE%BE%E8%AE%A1%E4%B8%8E%E5%AE%9E%E7%8E%B0/)
 ## Purpose
 It's annoied to make fake data when writing test cases.
-So Rog is created to help people do it.
+So Rog is the rescue.
 You can use it to get random data in test.
 And combined with gson and mock, you can get fake result without the server.
 Then you can do test work easily without server's implementation.

 ## Features

-- The main feature of Rog is creating objects with random values of their fields.
-And it's all right when the class has fields of enum, interface, abstract class, other classes and array types.
+- The main feature of Rog is to create objects with random values of their fields.
-- It provides default generators for primitive types.
-These generators provide some function to change their behaviours.
-It also supports replacing the default generator with user's own implementations.
+- Primitive types can be generated with default generators.
+These generators' behavior can be customized, and even replaced by your own implementations.
-- It providers default generators for special types including enum, interface, abstract class and array.
+- Special types including enum, interface, abstract class and array are also well supported.

 ## Usage
 ### ClassGenerator
-You can use ClassGenerator to geneate any class you want even it's an array or enum, the special types we metioned above.
+You can use ClassGenerator to generate any class you want even it's an array or enum, the special types we metioned above.

 ```java
 		List<Class<? extends TestInterface>> subClasses = new ArrayList<>();